Paulius Jankūnas

-Paulius Jankūnas (born 29 April 1984) is a retired Lithuanian professional basketball player who mainly played for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Paulius Jankūnas (born 29 April 1984) is a Lithuanian former professional basketball player who mainly played for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 He was also a member of the senior Lithuanian national team.
 Jankūnas played at either center or power forward, with power forward being his main position.
 He earned an All-EuroLeague Second Team selection in 2018.

 Early years

-Jankūnas played two seasons with the LKKA-Žalgiris, he and led them to a LKAL (Lithuanian League 2nd Division) title in 2003.
-He was named the Lithuanian 2nd Division's league MVP, after averaging 20.0 points, 12.3 rebounds, and 1.5 blocks per game.
+Jankūnas played two seasons with the LKKA-Žalgiris, leading the team to a LKAL (Lithuanian League 2nd Division) title in 2003.
+He was named the Lithuanian 2nd Division MVP after averaging 20.0 points, 12.3 rebounds and 1.5 blocks per game.

-He competed at the Reebok Eurocamp in Treviso, in 2003.
+He competed at the Reebok Eurocamp in Treviso in 2003.

 Professional career

 Žalgiris Kaunas

-After playing in the Lithuanian 2nd Division with LKKA-Žalgiris, during the 2002–03 season, Jankūnas made his debut with the Lithuanian EuroLeague club Žalgiris Kaunas, in the 2003–04 season.
-He was originally an early entry candidate for the 2005 NBA draft, before withdrawing his name from consideration.
+After playing in the Lithuanian 2nd Division with LKKA-Žalgiris during the 2002–03 season, Jankūnas made his debut with the Lithuanian EuroLeague club Žalgiris Kaunas in the 2003–04 season.
+He was originally an early entry candidate for the 2005 NBA draft before withdrawing his name from consideration.

-Jankūnas averaged 13.8 points and 8.0 rebounds per game, in the 2008–09 EuroLeague season, and scored a season-high 23 points, in a win against the Polish League club Asseco Prokom Sopot, on 18 December 2008.
-However, Žalgiris Kaunas finished the season with a 2–8 record, and did not qualify to the competition's Top 16 stage.
-Jankūnas was named the 2008–09 season's Baltic League MVP, after averaging 15.4 points and 7.7 rebounds per game.
+Jankūnas averaged 13.8 points and 8.0 rebounds per game in the 2008–09 EuroLeague season and scored a season-high 23 points in a win against the Polish League club Asseco Prokom Sopot on 18 December 2008.
+However, Žalgiris Kaunas finished the season with a 2–8 record and did not qualify to the competition's Top 16 stage.
+Jankūnas was named the 2008–09 season's Baltic League MVP after averaging 15.4 points and 7.7 rebounds per game.

 Khimki Moscow Region

 On 14 August 2009, Jankūnas signed a two-year contract with the Russian EuroLeague club Khimki Moscow Region.
-Jankunas only played one season with Khimki Moscow Region (2009–10), and competed with them in three leagues that season (2009–10 EuroLeague, 2009–10 VTB United League, and 2009–10 Russian Super League A).
+He only played one season with Khimki Moscow Region (2009–10) and competed with them in three leagues that season (2009–10 EuroLeague, 2009–10 VTB United League and 2009–10 Russian Super League A).

 Return to Žalgiris Kaunas

 On 24 July 2010, it was announced that Jankūnas was coming back to Žalgiris Kaunas.
-In May 2018, he was named to the All-EuroLeague Second Team, of the 2017–18 season.
+In May 2018, he was named to the All-EuroLeague Second Team of the 2017–18 season.

-During his time with Žalgiris Kaunas, Jankūnas helped the club to win thirteen Lithuanian League championships (2004, 2005, 2007, 2008, 2011–2019), and seven Lithuanian Cups, as he won five Lithuanian LKF Cups (2006, 2007, 2011, 2012, 2015), and two Lithuanian King Mindaugas Cups (2017, 2018).
-With Žalgiris Kaunas, he also won the Lithuanian Super Cup in 2012, and four Baltic League championships (2005, 2008, 2011, 2012).
+During his time with Žalgiris Kaunas, Jankūnas helped the club to win thirteen Lithuanian League championships (2004, 2005, 2007, 2008, 2011–2019) and seven Lithuanian Cups, as he won five Lithuanian LKF Cups (2006, 2007, 2011, 2012, 2015) and two Lithuanian King Mindaugas Cups (2017, 2018).
+With Žalgiris Kaunas, he also won the Lithuanian Super Cup in 2012 and four Baltic League championships (2005, 2008, 2011, 2012).

 On 12 August 2021, Jankūnas re-signed with the team.
+He played his last EuroLeague game on 3 April 2022, scoring 13 points in an overtime home victory over Crvena Zvezda.
+On 3 June 2022, Jankūnas officially retired from professional basketball.